adrianiainlam/mouse-tracker-for-cubism/README.md

 6. Go back to the "example" directory and run

        ./build.sh

+   Note: I have observed that sometimes, on the first build, a failure will be reported, such as:

+       [ 98%] Completed 'editline'
+       [ 98%] Built target editline
+       Makefile:149: recipe for target 'all' failed
+       make: *** [all] Error 2

+   I have no idea why, but seems like running build.sh again solves the issue.
+Please open an issue / contact me if not.

 7. Now try running the example program.
 From the "example" directory: